 Evaluation and Basis for Award

 An award will be made to the offeror whose proposal is determined to be responsive to this solicitation document, meets the eligibility criteria stated in this RFP, meets the technical, management/personnel, and corporate capability requirements, and is determined to represent the best value to Chemonics.
-Best value will be decided using the tradeoff process
+Best value will be decided using the tradeoff process.

 This RFP will use the tradeoff process to determine best value.
 That means that each proposal will be evaluated and scored against the evaluation criteria and evaluation sub-criteria, which are stated in the table below.
 Cost proposals are not assigned points, but for overall evaluation purposes of this RFP, technical evaluation factors other than cost, when combined, are considered [Insert one of the following 3 statements.
 The appropriate statement should be determined by the subcontract staff in consultation with the technical staff.
 Use either "significantly more imporant than", "approximately equal to", or "significantly less important than"] cost factors.
 If technical scores are determined to be equal or nearly equal, cost will become the determining factor.